 Notify the municipality If your slip and fall took place on a municipality street, you must notify the municipality within a certain time period.
 It is best to do so as soon as possible.

 Contact a lawyer If you are thinking about suing or are unsure about your options, consult a lawyer.
-An experienced lawyer can assist you in filing a claim, filing notices, reviewing evidence and more.
+An experienced personal injury lawyer can assist you in filing a claim, filing notices, reviewing evidence and more.

 The law offices of Greg Monforton & Partners has an experienced team of lawyers waiting to assist you with your slip and fall case.